end-4/dots-hyprland/README.md

 # Branches + Screenshots

 <details>
-  <summary> Current main style: Material/Windows, updated in main branch.
+  <summary> Current main style: Similar to Summer branch, but with different colors, updated in main branch.
 All non-main branches are archives. </summary>
   - Nothing here :P, check the ones below
 </details>